Early days for SDDC

 Paul Gainham (@PaulGainham), head of marketing at Juniper Networks, observes the need for IT to match the speed at which modern businesses operate.

 He says, “Organisations that are on a path to digitally transform themselves need an infrastructure that can flex literally in real time.
-To do that, the key data centre building blocks of computing, storage, network and security need to operate under a synchronised umbrella of automation.”
+To do that, the key data centre building blocks of compute, storage, network and security need to operate under a synchronised umbrella of automation.”

 “The reality is that businesses vary hugely in their ability to achieve the transformation to the SDDC,” says Simon Robinson (@simonrob451), research vice president, 451 Research.